No regrets for Gophers seniors Eric Curry and Payton Willis after returning to help rebuild

 "The family culture that Coach Johnson wants to instill in the program," he said.
 "I think it showed this year that we're going to fight hard for the state of Minnesota and for the school, and I think that's what stood out for us this year for the team."

-Curry and Willis would've traded individual success for team success this year, but it still was fulfilling for them to walk away having career-best seasons.
+Curry and Willis would've traded individual success for team success this season, but it still was fulfilling for them to walk away having career-best seasons.

-After suffering through three injury-plagued seasons, Curry delayed being a graduate assistant to average 7.7 points, 5.8 rebounds, 1.9 assists and 27.7 minutes.
-His three best scoring games came this season with 22 points vs. Penn State and 19 and 18 points vs. Michigan State, respectively.
+After suffering through three injury-plagued seasons, the 6-9, 245-pound Curry delayed being a graduate assistant to average 7.7 points, 5.8 rebounds, 1.9 assists and 27.8 minutes.
+The Memphis native's three best scoring games came this season with 22 points vs. Penn State and 19 and 18 points vs. Michigan State.

 "He played great," Willis said.
 "He was forced into a role his body probably wasn't ready for.
 I don't know how many minutes he averaged, but he did everything he could for us.
 And I appreciate him for that."

-The 6-4 Fayetteville, Ark., native played first played for the Gophers in 2019-20 after transferring from Vanderbilt.
+The 6-4 Fayetteville, Ark., native first played for the Gophers in 2019-20 as a shooting guard after transferring from Vanderbilt.
 But Willis, who played at College of Charleston last year, blossomed in the point guard role in his second stint at Minnesota this season.

-The Gophers' leading scorer this season was sophomore Jamison Battle, but he tried to learn leadership skills from Curry and Willis throughout the year.
+The Gophers' leading scorer this season was sophomore Jamison Battle, who picked up leadership skills watching how Curry and Willis dealt with adversity throughout the year.

-Six of the seven seniors were in the Gophers rotation this season, the most for the program since the 2004-05 season.
-Johnson gives credit to his entire senior class for helping to establishing his culture.
+Six of the seven seniors were in the Gophers rotation this season, the most in that role for the program since the 2004-05 season.
+Johnson gives credit to his entire senior class for helping to establish his culture.